Why Does Whey Protein Make Me Feel Nauseous? (Explained)

 Finally, if you’ve increased your protein intake you will also need to increase your water intake.

-Not doing so may leave you dehydrated, which can lead to you feeling nauseous.
+Not doing so may leave you dehydrated, which can lead to you feeling unwell.